numworks/epsilon-sample-app-cpp/README.md

 | 0x18 | 0x04 | -          | Size of the entire app |
 | 0x22 | 0x04 | 0xDEC0BEBA | Magic end-of-header marker |

-Generating the appropriate header is taken care of by a [linker script](/eadk/eadk.ld) when you run `make build`.
+Generating the appropriate header is taken care of by a [linker script](/eadk/eadk-bin.ld) when you run `make run`.

 The information about where to link in flash and in RAM are dynamically extracted from headers provided by the calculator.
 The RAM is mapped from 0x2000 0000 and starts with the following header: